BarryDigby/CRT_workshop/docs/source/containers/docker.rst

 .. note::

-    This is fairly tedious, you have to perform a dry-run locall first before providing the instructions to the ``Dockerfile``.
+    This is fairly tedious, you have to perform a dry-run locally before providing the instructions to the ``Dockerfile``.

 Let's pretend that ``Bowtie2`` is not available via the Anaconda repository - go to the Github repository containing the latest release: `https://github.com/BenLangmead/bowtie2 <https://github.com/BenLangmead/bowtie2>`_